PWNDAO/pwn_contracts/test/TestScopes.md

 TransferFrom
 - Should call transfer from on ERC20 token
 - Should fail when passing ERC20 category without ERC20 token address
-- Should call transfer from on NFT
+- Should call transfer from on ERC721
-- Should fail when passing NFT category without NFT address
+- Should fail when passing ERC721 category without ERC721 address
 - Should call safe transfer from on ERC1155 token
 - SHould update amount on ERC1155 token transfer
 - Should fail when passing ERC1155 category without ERC1155 token address